LaSTiqq/Coffee-united-people-2.0/README.md

 ## What are expected further

+- Discovered that expected to be protected routes won't work starting with /p/.
+Fix incoming
 - Add session id to prevent logging in with the same credentials more than once
 - Expand user model to more detailed profile (e-mail, avatar etc.)
 - Add accordingly deletion and editing functionalities to an existing users